 Michigan Avenue, particularly the Mag Mile, is teeming with cars.
 It’s also teeming with pedestrians.
 I find it unusual that the most visited street in the city is terribly unfriendly for the many people who come to the city sans automobile.
 Buses always get stuck in the crowded traffic (which itself is bad news for–or maybe the effect of–people taking a taxi or rideshare), and when traffic is open, cars zoom by.
 The sidewalks are too narrow for the volume of people and there is nothing to calm traffic but other cars.
-Forget safely riding a bike on the street; there’s no bike lanes either.
-I have witnessed the immediate aftermath of a biker who got hit on Michigan at Randolph (he lived), and then a memorials at Michigan and Oak of a biker who didn’t.
+Forget safely riding a bike on the street; there are no bike lanes either.
+I have witnessed the immediate aftermath of a biker who got hit on Michigan at Randolph (he lived), and then a memorial at Michigan and Oak of a biker who didn’t.

 But it’s not just Michigan Avenue; it’s all of downtown.
 Like most places across the country, the car is king.

 Like with my previous commentary, I’m not anti-car.
 I’ve driven in the Loop many, many times, got stuck in traffic, parked my car in a garage, etc. But I’m pro-measures to improve the urban transportation experience and create a better place so that pedestrians and cyclists can seamlessly travel around an urban setting and not worry about getting killed.

 Chicago Loop Improvements

 The city has improved in some areas in recent years in a few areas.